JBKing514/map_llm_toolkit/README.md

  v1.0 — Publish to PyPI (pip install map-llm-toolkit)

+## Contribute

+If you want to contribute this project, please read our [Contribution/Issue Guideline](https://github.com/JBKing514/map_llm_toolkit/blob/main/CONTRIBUTING.md).

  ## Citation
  If you use this toolkit or MAP in your research, please cite:
  ```bibtex